DUNE-DAQ/proto-spack/README.md

 ...will load the external packages, but not the DUNE DAQ-specific packages, from the frozen release corresponding to your work area.

 Note that as of Jan-18-2022, you now have the option of running `dbt-setup-release` just as you do when ups is used instead of Spack.
 E.g. `dbt-setup-release --spack dunedaq-v2.9.0` will set up the dunedaq-v2.9.0 frozen release suite of packages.

+# Development: Steps using any of the epdtdi-spack-build0X machines:

+To read the official documentation on how to get started building with Spack, go [here](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html).
+However, since Spack has already been installed on the CERN build machines, you can just kick things off after you login with the following standard source:

+source $HOME/spack/share/spack/setup-env.sh

+and then you can run `spack find`, `spack install <pkg>`, etc.